Tips on selecting and purchasing a classic. - at Old Classic Car Forum

-Tips on selecting and purchasing a classic.
+See Homepage.
+This page: Tips on choosing, checking over and purchasing a classic.

-How to go about Buying a Classic Car
+How to go about buying a classic car.

 go back to top..

-Where do I find Classic Cars for sale?
+Where to find classic cars for sale?

 Classic cars

 There is no shortage of classic cars for sale.
 Take a stroll down to the local newsagent, and gaze in awe at the many many magazines devoted to the resurrection and running of both popular and weird old motors.
-Some magazines target the well-healed amongst us, predominantly raving about such machines as Jag E Types, Hispano Suizas, grand prix Talbots and so on, which I have to admit tickle my fancy but are probably not really relevant to me, other than out of curiosity.
-If your aspirations are less gentrified, popular magazines such as Practical Classics and Classics cover the spectrum of cars that Joe Public can usually stretch to, especially bearing in mind that most classic car purchases are as second, or weekend, transport, and are less of a necessity, more of an indulgence.
+Some magazines target the well-healed amongst us, predominantly raving about such machines as Jaguar E Types, Hispano Suizas, Grand Prix Talbots and so on, which I have to admit tickle my fancy but are probably not really relevant to me, other than out of curiosity.
+If your aspirations are less gentrified, popular magazines such as Practical Classics and Classic Car Weekly cover most of cars that Joe Public can usually stretch to, especially bearing in mind that most purchases are as second, or weekend, transport, and are less of a necessity, more of an indulgence.
+For more details on where to find classics for sale, have a look at my 'Where to buy a Classic from' article.

 go back to top..

-Preparation before going to view a car
+Preparation before going to view a car.

 American car